PaperPrototype/voxels-unity-course/08 - Terrain Generators/english.md

 Currently if we want to change how the terrain looks we have to update the `GetVoxelType` method.
 We also may need to update the `voxelTypes` in the inspector.
 But the worst part?
-Each time we update the `GetVoxelType` method to make a new terrain, we lose the old one!
+Each time we update the `GetVoxelType` method we lose any previous terrains we've made!

-This lecture is going to make our code more *reusable*.
+This lecture is going to make our code more *reusable* so that we can make "terrain generators" each with their own VoxelTypes and GetVoxelType method!

-Basically we will be able to create a new "terrain generator" that has its own `GetVoxelType` method, drag and drop that new "terrain generator" into our `Chunk`, and vuala!
+Basically we will be able to drag and drop a new "terrain generator" into our `Chunk`, and vuala!
 New terrain!...
 Not enough for you?!
-Make a new "terrain generator", drag and drop *it* into the chunk, and Vuala!
+Make a new "terrain generator", drag and drop *it* into the chunk, and Vuala!!!
 New terrain!!!
+Muahahah... uhh ehm.
+Right.

+So.
 Here is some of the terrains I built with this system:

 (beach)
 ![](/Assets/terrain_generator_beach.png)

-(rock floating islands)
+(rock floating islands, I added a rock type to the atlas texture)
 ![](/Assets/terrain_generator_rock_floating_islands.png)

 (caves)